International day of woman and girls in science

 Federal Election 2025

-As many of you may have already heard, the federal election (Bundestagswahl) is scheduled for the 23rd February.
-We have asked political parties which might be represented in the next Bundestag about their positions and their ideas on the higher education system of Germany.
-More details on this you can find on our article about Wahlprüfsteine.
+As many of you may have already heard, the federal election (Bundestagswahl) is scheduled for February 23.
+We have asked the political parties which might be represented in the next Bundestag about their positions and their ideas on the higher education system in Germany.
+You can find more details on this in our article about Wahlprüfsteine.

 International Quantum Year in Germany

-In 1925 the foundation for our physical understanding of nature has changed by the first steps into the real of quantum physics.
-Exactly one century later, quantum mechanics has an impact on all areas of our culture, science, technology and art.
-Thus on the 180th birthday of the German Physic Society (DPG), the International Quantum Year in Germany was proclaimed together with other international societies.
-All over the year 2025, events with a focus on quantum mechanics and physics will take place all over Germany.
-More details you can find on their website.
+In 1925, the foundation for our physical understanding of nature has changed by the first steps into the real of quantum physics.
+Exactly one century later, quantum mechanics has an impact on all areas of our culture, science, technology, and art.
+Thus on the 180th birthday of the German Physical Society (DPG), the International Quantum Year in Germany was proclaimed together with other international societies.
+Throughout the entire year of 2025, events with a focus on quantum mechanics and physics will take place all over Germany.
+You can find more details on the website of the DPG.

 With the motto ‘C the Unseen’, Chemnitz became the European Capital of Culture in January.
 The city invites people from all over Europe to discover this cultural region in Saxony, to walk on new paths and discover often overlooked people and places.
 Find more details on planned events and participation possibilities on their website.